Soft skills & personality

 It doesn’t work.
 We can’t have everything!

-And as understandable as it is and as nice as it would be to have everything, and as understandable and commendable as it is that we would like to have everything – it simply isn’t possible.
+And as understandable as it is and as nice as it would be to have it all, and as understandable and appreciated as it is that we would like to have it all – it just isn’t possible.

-We cannot achieve the dream goal of fulfilling all expectations and being in balance at the same time.
+We can’t achieve the dream goal of fulfilling all expectations and being in balance at the same time.
 Realistically, there can only be second-best alternatives.

 1. second best alternative :

-You fulfill all expectations, your own and those of others, but you are completely exhausted.
+You fulfill all expectations, your own and those of others, but are completely exhausted.

-You rush through your life, enjoyment and joie de vivre do not happen.
+You rush through your life, enjoyment and joie de vivre do not take place.
 Health problems become apparent well before retirement.

 or